israilyas/Git-and-Github/README.md

 ### Local vs Remote in Version Control

-- LOCAL refers to the copy of the project stored on your computer.
+- LOCAL refers to the copy of the project stored on your computer or laptop.
 You can make changes here, create commits, and track your work.

 - REMOTE refers to a version of the project stored on a server (like GitHub).
 It's shared with others, allowing you to collaborate and back up your work.